gonzaloPzl/JS-challenges/README.md

 #### Sum up all array elements with values greater than
 Write a function that takes an array and a number, say num, as arguments.
 Sum up all array elements with a value greater than num.
 Return the sum

+#### Create a range of numbers
+Write a function that takes two numbers, say min and max, as arguments.
+Return an array of numbers in the range min to max